gnikonorov/remote-marshall/README.md

 ## Limitations

-This script will not check to make sure that the hosts added are reachable over ssh, and will not validate that the commands provided to it are executable on any remote hosts.
+This script will not validate that the commands provided to it are executable on the remote hosts.
 This is left up to the user to verify before invocation of this script.